Pro-Wrestling Basara: Basara in DDT (2015–2019)

 Having been active between 1993 and 1995, Union Pro Wrestling (UPW) was revived by DDT Pro-Wrestling (DDT) in 2005, with shows headlined by Poison Sawada, Shuji Ishikawa and Isami Kodaka.
 On October 4, 2015, UPW held its last show, celebrating its 10th anniversary.
 On October 7, Kodaka announced the formation of a new promotion that would replace UPW, named Pro-Wrestling Basara.
 The name "Basara" reads either as "eccentricity" (婆娑羅) or "Vajra" (伐折羅) and, according to Kodaka, relates back to the kabukimono which were gangs of samurai who dressed in flamboyant clothing and donned uncommon hairstyles.
 Basara was founded to "do something rebellious against the new, flashy style of wrestling".
 The Union Max Championship, formerly the top prize in Union Pro, was kept to be contested as the only singles championship in Basara.

 Independence (2020–present)

 On June 11, 2019, it was announced Basara would be splitting up from DDT and become an independent company starting January 1, 2020.
-In October 2019, the third edition of the annual "Iron Fist Tag Tournament" led to the creation of Basara's first tag team championship, the Iron Fist Tag Team Championship.
+On August 7, 2019, Pro-Wrestling Basara LLC (合同会社プロレスリングBASARA, Gōdō gaisha Puroresuringu Basara) was officially registered.
+In October, the third edition of the annual "Iron Fist Tag Tournament" led to the creation of Basara's first tag team championship, the Iron Fist Tag Team Championship.
 Since its independence, Basara has had partnerships with other Japanese promotions such as Dove Pro Wrestling or Wrestling of Darkness 666, and has used the UWA World Trios Championship as its trios title along with Big Japan Pro Wrestling.

+On June 9, 2025, Kodaka stepped down from his position as president of the company due to the promotion's struggles in attracting audiences.
+Ryota Nakatsu subsequently became president, while Kodaka remained the company's representative.
+Alongside Nakatsu's appointment, Takumi Tsukamoto was named Head of Sales, and Takato Nakano was appointed Wrestlers' Representative.

 Roster

-There are four central units in Basara:
+There are two central units in Basara: